FlorianASchroeder/tracking-pipeline-tasks/README.md

 * Disadvantages
   * A single firehose stream can only process (in EU): 100k records/s, 1k requests/s, 1 MiB/s
+    -> not fully auto-scaling
+  * records in batched S3 deliveries are not newline-delimited.
+In order to process data in Athena, an additional lambda data transformation step needs to be added.

 * Pricing:
   * Volume-based in 5KB steps: $0.033/month